‘THE HUNGRY EARTH’/’COLD BLOOD’

 The first episode ends with the Doctor joined by Nasreen Chaudbhry, as they go off in the TARDIS down to the Earth to meet the Silurians.
 Rory, Ambrose and Tony remain behind to look after Alaya.

-Alaya prophesises that one of the humans will kill her and Tony has been affected by a Silurian bite.
+Alaya prophesises that one of the humans will kill her and Tony has been infected by a Silurian bite.
 Meanwhile the Doctor and Nasreen find a huge Silurian city before them beneath the planet Earth…

 The DVD special features on this episode are as follows.
 On Disc 6 of ‘The Complete Series 5’ of ‘Doctor Who’, there’s the ‘Doctor Who Confidential’ episode ‘After Effects’.